 I told God, “I’ll do whatever you call me to.
 Even if it means being in the spotlight, even if it’s bigger and more public than I ever imagined, even if it’s something I’ve never done before or never thought I could do.
 I will be obedient to you.”
 And then I burst into tears.

 Wow.
 That was exactly what had been happening up on that stage and in my life.
-The enemy was trying to steal my dreams, kill my hope, and destroy who I was.
+The enemy was trying to steal my passions, kill my hope, and destroy who I was.

-That night my pastor didn’t pray for increased creativity or inspiration for song-writing (which he prayed over me several months ago and which I half-expected him to repeat), he released life over me, something I never expected, but exactly what I needed.
+My pastor didn’t pray for increased creativity or inspiration for song-writing (which he prayed over me several months ago and which I half-expected him to repeat), he released life over me, something I didn’t expect, but exactly what I needed.
 He declared I was filled with life and meant to release life into the entertainment industry.

 By this point, everyone else had returned to their seats.
-Pastor Christian was giving some closing words while Pastor Erin and I stood behind him on the stage.
+Closing words were being given.
+We were the only two people still on stage.
 So when she whispered in my ear, “No more limitations, no more boundaries, it’s time to dream big.
 This is going to be a time of moving forward for you,” everyone could see my face scrunch up in emotion, but I didn’t care.

 I was completely absorbed in receiving.

 Do I think I’m destined to be a famous singer/song-writer or concert pianist?
 I don’t know.
 But I am no longer dismissing those kind of ideas from the realm of possibility.
-I am done limiting myself, confining myself to dreams that seem reasonable or safe.
+I am done limiting myself, confining myself to ideas that seem reasonable or safe.
+I am done succumbing to fear or smallness, done succumbing to the voice that says hiding is better than taking a risk.
 I am ready to dream big.
 I am ready to explore my creative potential.
-And I am ready to be used by God however He so desires to use me.
+And I am ready to be used by God however God desires to use me.

 First step: Buy a keyboard this week.